Online safety for pre-teens (11-13)

-As children between the ages of 11 and 13 make the transition to a more independent stage with the move to secondary school, they become more confident internet users with more varied habits.
-Internet use can be hugely positive for children, but it’s vital to continue discussing online safety with them.
+As pre-teens become more independent with their move to secondary school, they become more confident internet users with more varied habits.
+The internet offers them many benefits, so it’s vital to discuss online safety regularly.

 Display video transcript